 - Cadmium Red deep

 - Raw Umber

 Palette: I like the stay wet Masterson palette, the big one.
 Palette measures 16″W×12″D. If you don’t have it or don’t want to invest on this yet, a paper palette works too, a big one.

-Panels or Canvases: I recommend starting small (6×6, 5×7, 8×8, etc.) and later (after the class ends) choose your favorite paintings from small studies to go bigger.
+10 Panels or Canvases: I recommend starting small (6×6, 5×7 or 8×8), all the same size, and later (after the class ends) choose your favorite paintings from small studies to go bigger.
 The format of your panels will depend on how you crop your photo.
 You can do it the other way around too.
 If you have at home square canvases and that’s what you want to use, then crop your photos square (we will talk more about this during class).
 You’ll finish at least 8 small paintings in a month.